Never too Old: Play Guitar and Reclaim Your Musical Joy

 To sit down on a Tuesday night and play something that moves them, even if no one else ever hears it.

 And you know what happens when they let go of the timeline they thought they should be on?
 They find their rhythm.
+They trust their bodies and their creativity.
+They trust their own version of success.
 Not just in music.
 In life.

 Your First 3 Gentle Steps to a Musical Rebirth

-Here's the good news, and I know this sounds almost too simple, but it's true: your brain still learns.
-Every shaky note you play is a brain cell doing push-ups.
+Here's the good news, and I know this sounds almost too simple, but every shaky note you play is a brain cell doing push-ups.
+Every time you try to play that bloody barre chord without it buzzing for the 17th time your brain is changing.

 You're not just learning music.
 You're strengthening the way you meet life.
 The way you show up for hard things.
 The way you stay present even when it's uncomfortable.